Battle of Pälkäne

-The Battle of Pälkäne, sometimes called the Battle at Kostianvirta or Battle on the Pialkiane River (Битва на реке Пялькяне) was fought between the Russian army under Admiral Fyodor Apraksin and the defending Finnish army of Sweden under General Carl Gustaf Armfeldt on 17 October 1713, as part of the Great Northern War.
-It resulted in a Russian tactical victory, although General Armfeldt was able to withdraw his army in good order.
+The Battle of Pälkäne, sometimes called the Battle at Kostianvirta or Battle on the Pialkiane River (Битва на реке Пялькяне) was fought between the Russian army under Admiral Fyodor Apraksin and the defending Finnish army of the Sweden under General Carl Gustaf Armfeldt on 17 October 1713, as part of the Great Northern War.
+It resulted in a Russian victory, although General Armfeldt was able to withdraw his army in good order.

 Background

-Despite the crushing defeat at Poltava in 1709, Charles XII of Sweden refused to negotiate for peace.
-Indeed, Sweden was able to land an army in Germany in 1712 and win a victory at Gadebusch.
+Despite the crushing defeat at the Poltava in 1709, Charles XII of Sweden refused to negotiate for peace.
+Sweden was able to land an army in Germany in 1712 and win a victory at the Gadebusch.

-Most of the fighting of the war had to this point taken place outside of the Sweden's core territory.
-The anti-Swedish coalition decided to force Sweden to come to terms by invading Sweden from two directions, Denmark from the south and Russia from the eastern Finnish half.
+Most of the fighting of the war had to this point taken place outside of Sweden's core territory.
+The anti-Swedish coalition decided to force Sweden to terms by invading Sweden from two directions, Denmark from the south and Russia from the east.
 However, the Danish army was defeated at the battle of Helsingborg and the original plan was abandoned.

-The Swedish army in Finland consisted almost entirely of Finnish soldiers, and was led by General Georg Henrik Lybecker.
+The Swedish army in Finland consisted almost entirely of Finnish soldiers and was led by General Georg Henrik Lybecker.
 He was neither a popular nor a successful commander.
 His previous attempted diversionary campaign against Saint Petersburg in 1708 had resulted in the Finnish army being severely mauled.
 In particular, he had been forced to abandon his cavalry while retreating, which would have dire consequences in the near future.

-Towards in April 1713, Russian troops with General Apraksin in the lead and czar Peter I in the vanguard headed for Finland.
-An amphibious strategy employed by Apraksin allowed him to tie down the defending Finnish army with part of his force, while a second part would perform an outflanking maneuver by making a coastal landing behind the Finns.
+In April 1713, Russian troops under General Apraksin, with czar Peter I in the vanguard, headed for Finland.
+Apraksin employed an amphibious strategy allowing him to tie down the defending Finnish army with part of his force while a second part performed an outflanking maneuver by making a coastal landing behind the Finns.

 Helsinki and Porvoo fell early in May, and by August the Russians had advanced to Turku, with General Lybecker constantly falling back.
 His failure to defend Finland led to his replacement in September by General Armfeldt.

-Armfeldt took a strong position on an isthmus between the lakes Pälkänevesi and Mallasvesi in parish of Pälkäne to defend the next important town, Tampere.
-He arranged his infantry behind a river Kostianvirta connecting the two lakes across the isthmus, hence the alternative name of battle of Kostianvirta.
+Armfeldt took a strong position on an isthmus between the lakes Pälkänevesi and Mallasvesi in the parish of Pälkäne to defend the next important town, Tampere.
+He arranged his infantry behind the river Kostianvirta connecting the two lakes across the isthmus, hence the alternative name of battle of Kostianvirta.

-Apraksin and the Russian army based itself in nearby Kantokylä.
-The strong Finnish position would be difficult to force with a frontal attack, so Apraksin applied the formula that had been so successfully used previously in the Finnish campaign.
+Apraksin and the Russian army based themselves in nearby Kantokylä.
+The strong Finnish position would be difficult to force with a frontal attack, so Apraksin applied the formula that had been successfully used previously in the Finnish campaign.